Bose-Einstein condensation of a two-magnon bound state in a spin-one triangular lattice

-The magnetic structure is determined by group theory analysis~\cite{Rodriguez-CarvajalJ1993} (see Supplementary Information section ${\rm \uppercase\expandafter{\romannumeral4}}$ for details).
-For space group $P\bar{3}m1$ with Ni site at $(0,\,0,\,0.5)$ and the magnetic propagation vectors $\bm{k}=(1/3,\,1/3,\, \pm 0.293(1))$, three irreducible representations (IRs) including \{$\Gamma_1$, $\Gamma_2$, $\Gamma_3$\} are candidates of the ground state at $B=0$, among which $\Gamma_1$ corresponds to the optimized state from refinement.
+The zero-field magnetic structure at \qty{80}{mK} is determined by group theory analysis~\cite{Rodriguez-CarvajalJ1993} (see Supplementary Information Sec.~\RNum{4}).
+For the space group $P\bar{3}m1$ with the Ni site at $(0,\,0,\,0.5)$, three irreducible representations (IRs) including \{$\Gamma_1$, $\Gamma_2$, $\Gamma_3$\} are the candidate single-$Q$ states for $\bm{k}= \bm{k}_1$, among which $\Gamma_1$ corresponds to the optimized state from refinement.
 As illustrated in Fig.~\ref{fig:neutron}{\bf b}, the spins are modulated along the $\bm{c}$ axis, forming an ``up-up-down'' spin structure in the $\bm{ab}$ plane.
-The amplitude of the moment determined from the refinement is $M_A=\qty{1.40(1)}{\mu_B}$, which is much smaller than the saturated moment of Ni$^{2+}$, indicating the presence of strong quantum fluctuations.
+Although in this work we do not have lower-temperature neutron diffraction data, according to Fig.~\ref{fig:phd}{\bf e} and the theoretical analysis presented later, it is plausible that the magnetic structure goes through a sequence of transitions upon lowering temperature: at $T_\text{N1}$ the wave vector locks to $(1/3,\, 1/3,\, 1/3)$ that leads to the $\frac{1}{3}$-plateau phase, and at even lower temperature a spontaneous $U(1)$-symmetry breaking leads to a SN-supersolid phase.

-{From the above analysis, we have concluded that \NiP{} can be described by a quasi-2D spin-1 Hamiltonian, where the system is dominated by the in-plane nearest-neighbor interactions with multiple competing inter-plane couplings.
+From the above analysis, we have concluded that \NiP{} can be described by a quasi-2D spin-1 Hamiltonian dominated by the in-plane nearest-neighbor interactions.
 The space group $P\bar{3}m1$ puts restrictions on the in-plane nearest-neighbor interactions, where antisymmetric exchanges are forbidden.
-While symmetric exchange anisotropies and diagonal XY anisotropies are allowed across the nearest-neighbor bonds, we can safely ignore them because the magnetization curves are practically identical for $B \parallel \bm{a}$ and $B \parallel \bm{a}^*$, and because of the $U(1)$ symmetry revealed by the scaling analysis with dynamical exponent $z=2$}.
-As a result, the minimal model for \NiP{} can be written as
+While other anisotropies are allowed across the nearest-neighbor bonds, we can safely ignore them because the magnetization curves are practically identical for $B \parallel \bm{a}$ and $B \parallel \bm{a}^*$, and because of the $U(1)$ symmetry revealed by the scaling analysis with dynamical exponent $z=2$.
+The minimal model can be written as

 where the dominant in-plane Hamiltonian is the TL XXZ model involving only nearest-neighbor bonds $\langle ij \rangle_{ab}$: